 Now that you know how to import an automation recipe, let’s go back to the menu categories to learn more about your options.

-This category features recipes for automations most ActiveCampaign users could benefit from; no matter what you’re using our platform to achieve, there’s something for everyone here.
+This category features recipes for automation most ActiveCampaign users could benefit from; no matter what you’re using our platform to achieve, there’s something for everyone here.

 These recommended recipes will help you get the most out of our platform.

-They can help you build some of the most tried-and-true automations for processes that include targeted follow-up by product interest, engagement tagging, product tagging, and sending abandoned shopping cart reminders.
+They can help you build some of the most tried-and-true automation for processes that include targeted follow-up by product interest, engagement tagging, product tagging, and sending abandoned shopping cart reminders.